matrix-org/matrix-spec-proposals/proposals/2881-message-attachments.md

     ]
 ```

-For delete (redact action) message with attachments, we must also apply `redact` action to each message attachment too.
+For delete (redact action) message with attachments, we must also apply `redact` action to each message attachment event too.

 ### Fallback:

 I see no serious problems with fallback display of attachments.
-For Matrix clients, that don't yet support this feature, the attachments will be represented as separate media events, like the user upload each attachment before sending main message.
+For Matrix clients, that don't yet support this feature, the attachments will be represented as separate media events, like the user upload each attachment separately, before sending main message.

 ## Client support